zorbash/zorbash.github.com/content/post/100-things-a-software-architect-should-know.md

 1. How to authorise
 1. How to memoize
 1. Talk to ducks
-1. Start from a blank slate
-1. Braille
+1. Write in Braille
 1. Admire hexagons
 1. Numbers `> 41 and < 43`
 1. Rigorous negotiations
+1. Remember that hope is not a strategy
 1. Carpal Tunnel Syndrome
 1. Prime factorisation
 1. Be polite to your users